Ahhh, the sweet sound of dramatic, alloyed, rhythmic accents; in other words… bring on the CRASH CYMBALS!!

 “It really depends on what type of music

 Veronica Ellis ( ‘Trash Not Garbage’; C.M.U.
-Symphonic Band, Percussion Ensemble, Marching Band; student of Dr. Andrew Spencer):
+Symphonic Band, Percussion Ens.; student of Dr. Andrew Spencer):

 Veronica knows her stuff; she works day in and day out with music equipment at Guitar Center in Allen Park.
 She loves music, and her knowledge and helpfulness stand out from the pack.